TiagoMostardinha/ase/Resumo ASE.md

 - Real-Time Clock (RTC) is a dedicated timer specifically designed to maintain accurate timekeeping even across various sleep modes and resets.
 - RTC in the ESP32C3 is a crucial component for maintaining accurate system time, especially in applications that involve sleep modes, resets, or require time-based functionalities.

+## Watchdogs
+- The Interrupt Watchdog is responsible for ensuring that ISRs (Interrupt Service Routines) are not blocked for a prolonged period of time.
+The TWDT is responsible for detecting instances of tasks running without yielding for a prolonged period.

 ---
 # Interfaces